nikos/zappa-dashing/README.md

 Test on your local machine:

 	$ source venv/bin/activate
-	$ ./stats.py
+	$ ./server.py

 Open your browser and visit [http://localhost:5000](http://localhost:5000).

-Once you are satisfied and happy with the results, you might want to deploy to AWS Lambda with the help of:
+Once you are happy with the results, you might want to deploy to AWS API Gateway + Lambda with the help of:

 	$ zappa update dev